 Onboarding a new project

-Adding a new project to Conduit is a five-step task.
+Adding a new project to Conduit is a four-step task.
 Most of those steps are mechanical.

 flowchart LR